-This will be reviewed on an individual basis by the nursery manager.
-They will agree with you a reasonable period of paid leave time initially, with additional unpaid leave if a significant amount of time off is required.
-You may also need to consider taking any annual leave or time off in lieu (TOIL) and working flexibly i.e. making adjustments to the length of the working day, changes in hours or days worked etc.
+This will be looked at on an individual basis and your manager will agree with you a reasonable period of paid leave time initially, with additional unpaid leave if a significant amount of time off is required.
+You need to also consider taking holiday and working flexibly i.e. making adjustments to the length of the working day, changes in hours/days worked etc.